-- ► Select the mode for specifying the reference point - Click the element on which you want to set the reference point with the left mouse button: The TNC indicates possible locations for reference points on the selected element with stars - Click the star you want to select as reference point: The TNC sets the reference-point symbol to the selected location.
-Use the zoom function if the selected element is too small
+- Select the mode for specifying the reference point - ► Click the element on which you want to set the reference point with the left mouse button.
+The TNC indicates possible locations for reference points on the selected element with stars - ▶ Click the star you want to select as reference point: The TNC sets the datum symbol at the selected place.
+Use the zoom function if the selected element is too small.